z-open/zlog/README.md

     var logger = zlog.getLogger('myLogger/childLogger');
     logger.info('Hello world');

-if the childLogger was not set with a level, it would write according to its ancestors logger levels.
+if the childLogger was not set with a level, it would write according to its parent logger level.
 In this example, myLogger would not write the text because the parent logger level is lower.